swaroopjcse/cv/sj-cv.md

 ### Peer Reviewed Conferences

 1. P. D. Parthasarathy and **S. Joshi**.
 2024. *Teaching Digital Accessibility in Computing Education: Views of Educators in India*.
 In ACM Conference on International Computing Education Research V.1 (ICER ’24 Vol. 1), August 13–15, 2024, Melbourne, VIC, Australia.
-ACM, New York, NY, USA. (**Core A**; Accepted.)
+ACM, New York, NY, USA.
 2. P. D. Parthasarathy, I. Kapoor, **S. Joshi**, S. Thomas.
 2024. *Influence of Personality Traits on Plagiarism Through Collusion in Programming Assignments*.
 In ACM Conference on International Computing Education Research V.1 (ICER ’24 Vol. 1), August 13–15, 2024, Melbourne, VIC, Australia.
-ACM, New York, NY, USA. (**Core A**; Accepted.)
+ACM, New York, NY, USA.
 3. P. D. Parthasarathy, L. Ganesh, Indra R, S. Spruha, **S. Joshi**.
 2024. *Digital Conscience: Investigating the State of Ethics in CS Curricula in India*.
 In ACM Conference on International Computing Education Research V.1 (ICER ’24 Vol. 1), August 13–15, 2024, Melbourne, VIC, Australia.
-ACM, New York, NY, USA. (**Core A**; Accepted.)
+ACM, New York, NY, USA.
 4. P. D. Parthasarathy and **S. Joshi**.
 2024. *Exploring the Need of Accessibility Education in the Software Industry: Insights from a Survey of Software Professionals in India*.
 In Proceedings of the 46th International Conference on Software Engineering: Software Engineering Education and Training (ICSE-SEET '24).
 Association for Computing Machinery, New York, NY, USA, 212–220.
 5. P. D. Parthasarathy and **S. Joshi**.
 2024. *Teaching Digital Accessibility to Industry Professionals using the Community of Practice framework: An Experience Report*.
 In Proceedings of the 46th International Conference on Software Engineering: Software Engineering Education and Training (ICSE-SEET '24).
 Association for Computing Machinery, New York, NY, USA, 191–200.
 6. P. D. Parthasarathy and **S. Joshi**.
 2023. *Serious Games for Enhancing Accessibility Awareness and Skills*.
 In Proceedings of the ACM Conference on Global Computing Education Vol 2 (CompEd 2023).
 Association for Computing Machinery, New York, NY, USA, 199.